 Samsung Manufacturing Date Code Table

 If you just want to check the manufacturing date of your Samsung TV, you can look for the 8th and 9th characters of your TV’s serial number in the table below.

 Samsung TV Serial Number Warranty Check

-Well, Samsung does to have a global portal where it lets you check the warranty of its products, such as phone, tablet or TV.
-However, if you reside the United States of America or Canada, you can check the warranty of your Samsung phone or TV online using the IMEI or serial number.
-Visit Samsung’s official warranty information page, enter the IMEI (phone), or the serial number (other products) and click on the Search button.
+Well, Samsung does have a global portal where it lets you check the warranty of its products, such as phones, tablets, or TVs.
+However, if you reside in the United States of America or Canada, you can check the warranty of your Samsung phone or TV online using the IMEI or serial number.
+Visit Samsung’s official warranty information page, enter the IMEI (phone), or the serial number (other products), and click on the Search button.